George Cohen: Later life

-In 2003, he published George Cohen: My Autobiography.
+In 2003, Cohen published George Cohen: My Autobiography.
 (ISBN 9780755313976).
 He was a frequent guest at functions around the country as well as at Craven Cottage raising money for cancer charities.
 He hosted a luncheon before every home game at Craven Cottage in the George Cohen Restaurant.

 In 2010, Cohen criticized changes to the design of footballs following the intense criticism of the Adidas Jabulani used at the 2010 World Cup.
-Cohen was quoted: "Designers have constantly tried to create more goals by using lighter and lighter balls.
+He was quoted: "Designers have constantly tried to create more goals by using lighter and lighter balls.
 It was thought they would fly further and everyone loves to see a 30-yard screamer bend into the top corner.
 But things have gone too far."

 Cohen was also known for being vocal in his demands for a public inquiry into dementia in football, following research that suggested ex-professionals were more than three times at risk of getting the condition.

 Personal life and death

-Born in Kensington, Cohen was brought up in Fulham, where his Irish-born mother, Catherine (nee Gibbs), was a stores manager at the local Lots Road power station and his father, Louis (known as Harry) Cohen, was a gas fitter.
-Though of Jewish heritage on his father’s side, with some of his family originally from Ukraine, he was brought up in the Church of England.
+Born in Kensington, Cohen was brought up in Fulham, where his Irish-born mother, Catherine (née Gibbs), was a stores manager at the local Lots Road power station and his father, Louis (known as Harry) Cohen, was a gas fitter.
+Though of Jewish heritage on his father's side, with some of his family originally from Ukraine, he was brought up in the Church of England.
 He married his wife Daphne in 1962.
 They had two sons.

 He had a history of bowel cancer, being first diagnosed with the condition in 1976.
 He was ultimately declared cancer-free in 1990.

-His nephew Ben Cohen is a former English rugby union player and Rugby World Cup winner with England in 2003.
+His nephew Ben Cohen is an English former rugby union player and Rugby World Cup winner with England in 2003.